rajgoel/course-scientific-programming/03-lecture/slides.md

 ![Figure](03-lecture/list.svg)

 > [!NOTE]
-> To access a particular element, a large share of the list may have to be traversed.
+> To find a particular element, a large share of the list may have to be traversed.

 ---